verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 💬 _Isn't that markup too long for one image?_

 Yes, it is.
 And if you have money to invest in image optimization, there other ways to do that.
-Most cloud-based image servers now automatically serve different image formats at the same URL.
+Most of the cloud-based image servers in the market now automatically serve different image formats at the same URL.
 This means that you can request `1024x576.jpg` and you get a WebP or a Jpeg2000 accordingly.
-[Cloudinary](https://cloudinary.com/) and [Akamai Image &amp; Video Manager](https://www.akamai.com/it/it/products/performance/image-and-video-manager.jsp) do that.
+[Cloudinary](https://cloudinary.com/) and [Akamai Image &amp; Video Manager](https://www.akamai.com/it/it/products/performance/image-and-video-manager.jsp) do that, amongst others.

 ## Native lazyload